 Women in Maritime

-KO: I believe it starts by making the women that already work within maritime industry more visible, like you are doing now by giving me this opportunity.
+KO: I believe it starts by making the women that already work within the maritime industry more visible, like you are doing now by giving me this opportunity.
 When I speak about my experiences, other women might find that path exciting if they recognize a bit of themselves in my story.
 Building on that, we also need to showcase our industry more and show what it really means to work in this business.

 By doing that, we can build that critical mass, because it’s my personal belief that once you have it, things will start moving in the right direction and women will start feeling welcome in the industry, where they can be valued for who they are and for what they contribute.

 She executes that role in a very approachable manner, which is what I really value in a leader.
-That allows her to not only focus on the business, but also on the people that help her deliver the results.
+That allows her to focus not only on the business, but also on the people who help her deliver the results.
 Obviously, she’s reached that position because she has great commercial and business acumen, and that combination of business leadership and people-centricity she displays is, for me, a great inspiration, and should be a great inspiration for any leader.

 MW: We’re coming up to the end of the interview now.
 If you had one piece of advice for a woman looking to succeed in maritime, what would it be?

 KO: Quite often, I find that women do not talk that much about their contributions and where they potentially see their next career step.
 We tend to basically think that people see our contributions and know what is best for our careers.
 That is not the way it goes.

 You need to explain how much you have contributed, because everybody else is doing that!
 You need to speak about your aspirations if you have a vision for your career.
 At the same time, you need to deliver.
 But by speaking about that, you will see that more people are actually excited about your future aspirations and that they will try to give you guidance and help, but you need to start talking about it.
 Otherwise, people will simply not know that you have those aspirations.
 People are willing to help, but you don’t give them the chance.